lolothecoder/drones_for_peace/README.md

 ## GLOBAL

 ### Dijkstra
-Need to be able to generate a map with potential nodes that the robot can go to.
-This map needs to remove a node once a range sensor has detected that there is an obstacle there.
+The map needs to remove a node once a range sensor has detected that there is an obstacle there.
+The remove function exists it just need to be activated when the range sensor sees it.
 The position of the robot needs to also be on the map.
-The chosen path needs to be a different colour.
 Once the robot sees an obstacle it recalculates the best path

 ## LOCAL
 ### Obstacle avoidance